 When Ancestry launched their U.S. Wills and Probate collection, the first thing I did was search for a will that I knew existed (and that I already had a copy of).
 Why?
 Because I wanted to see how the search worked and how the results came back.
 Having an idea in mind of what I should see helped me get familiar with how they were giving me information.

 If the database you’re using doesn’t have something that you know exists, search for a common name.
 I’ve searched for John Smith and John Johnson more times than I can count.
 (Then again, my 3rd-great-grandfather was John Johnson, so I have a good reason to look for that name!)

 Searching for a common name should give you plenty of results to get a feel for how the database works.
 I searched for John Smith in FamilySearch’s "Michigan Births, 1867-1902" and got almost 4,000 results.
 What I see from scrolling through the results is that the mother's surname is usually her married name, not her maiden name.
 If I’m trying to narrow down results by using mother’s maiden name as a criteria, it isn’t going to work well.

 I also like to see how first names come back.
 When I do a search for the first name Thomas, do the results include “Thos.”?
 If not, I need to do a separate search for that abbreviation (or see if I can search for just Tho or Tho*.)

 Can you use wildcards in your search?
 It depends.
 Some databases will allow them; others won’t.
 Look for a link that explains the search options for that website.
 You can also just do a search using an asterisk or a question mark and see what happens.

-If I’m using a collection that has scanned text, can I limit the results to specific phrases by using quotes around the search terms?
+If I’m using a collection that has scanned text (like a digitized newspaper or book), can I limit the results to specific phrases by using quotes around the search terms?
 Again, it’s a matter of playing with the search to see how the results are.